JohnWickCalls/airline-reservation-system/README.md

 * Database Integration: Utilizes MySQL database for storing and retrieving customer, flight, ticket, and admin data.

-Login Authorization:
-* Secure login system that authorizes roles, granting access based on the user's credentials.

-Database Integration:
-* Utilizes MySQL database for storing and retrieving customer, flight, ticket, and admin data.
+* Database Integration: Utilizes MySQL database for storing and retrieving customer, flight, ticket, and admin data.

 ## Sections and Functionalities
 * Login Page: Entry point for the system that validates user credentials and determines role access.